gone-io/goner/nacos/README.md

-# Gone Framework Nacos Configuration Center Component
+# Gone Framework Nacos Component

 ## Overview

-The Nacos Configuration Center component empowers the Gone framework with dynamic configuration management capabilities by leveraging Alibaba's Nacos as the configuration backend.
-This integration provides a robust solution for managing application configurations in distributed systems.
+The Nacos component empowers the Gone framework with dynamic configuration management and service discovery capabilities by leveraging Alibaba's Nacos.
+This integration provides a robust solution for managing application configurations and service discovery in distributed systems.

-With the Nacos Configuration Center component, you can:
+With the Nacos component, you can:

 - Centralize configuration management across your application ecosystem
 - Implement real-time configuration updates without service restarts
 - Support multiple configuration formats (JSON, YAML, Properties, TOML)
 - Organize configurations with logical grouping and namespaces
 - Maintain configuration version control and change history
+- Register and discover services in a distributed environment
+- Implement load balancing and service routing
+- Monitor service health and availability

 ## Configuration Reference